BaristaLabs/skinny-html2pdf/README.md

 http://localhost/api/html2pdf?url=https://medium.com/netflix-techblog/embracing-the-differences-inside-the-netflix-api-redesign-15fd8b3dc49d&fileName=myarticle.pdf

 Parameters:
- - uri: full uri of the web page to render
+ - url: full uri of the web page to render
  - width: Width in pixels of the page to render
  - height: Height in pixels of the page to render
  - filename: content-disposition filename value